 The franchisee should consider the duration and location of the training program when considering investing in a franchise.
 Many franchisees have other obligations, whether they be familial or professional, that may conflict with a long and time-consuming training process.
 As the franchisee, think about whether you can commit a long time to the training process.

 In addition to training for the franchisee, the employees of each location must also be provided with a training program.
 While the franchisor does not need hand-on inclusion in the staff training, they still must implement the training programs or systems for everyday staff members.
 Typically this form of training is implemented using an electronic system.

 The initial several months of owning a franchise is a long learning process.
 Often, franchisors know this and provide ongoing support programs.
 Just like the franchisee, the franchisor wants to see the business succeed.
 So, in addition to initial training programs, many franchisors institute programs to help new business owners learn the business.

 Other franchisees can be a good resource for ongoing support and knowledge after training programs are complete.

 Some franchisors provide field representatives.
 These are assigned individuals that serve as mentors to the new franchisee, guiding them through challenges and, in some cases, pitfalls that may occur in the beginning stages.
-Many of these representative have already helped other franchisees in the past.
+Many of these representatives have already helped other franchisees in the past.
 Meaning, they’ve dealt with many of the common problems time and time again.
 This relieves a lot of the pressure for new franchisees.